amcdona14/hello-world/README.md

 # hello-world
 Testing out GitHub
 Still have no idea how any of this actually works.
-Or how our NoSQL data can be used for anything.
+Is this python?